joelschutz/goingo/README.md

 ### Installation

 You can download the latest release of GoinGo from the [Releases page](https://github.com/joelschutz/GoinGo/releases).
-There are pre-built binaries available for Windows, macOS, and Linux.
+There are pre-built binaries available for Windows and Linux.
 Alternatively, you can clone the repository and build the game yourself:

 ```
 git clone https://github.com/joelschutz/GoinGo.git